Table of Contents

 Negronne figs get their name from the town in the Bordeaux area of France where they were first discovered.
 The scarlet flesh of the purple-black fruits has a strong honey flavour.
 This is one of the better varieties.
 It can withstand temperatures ranging from 7 to 11 degrees Fahrenheit.

 Desert King was created in the 1920s in California.
 The huge figs have a deep strawberry-coloured flesh and a green skin flecked with white dots.
 Desert King is a fast-growing plant.
 The primary harvest ripens in the summer, while a minor crop will ripen later in the fall.

-The Lattarulla Fig, also known as the Italian Honey Fig, is a large green fig with delicious, light amber flesh.
+The Lattarulla Fig, or Italian Honey Fig, is a large green fig with delicious, light amber flesh.
 It will produce a crop in the middle of the summer, followed by a smaller crop in the fall.

-The Stella Fig is a huge, green-yellow fig with a rich crimson sweet flesh that was brought to North America by a sailor named for his wife.
+The Stella Fig is a huge, green-yellow fig with rich crimson sweet flesh brought to North America by a sailor named for his wife.
 Stella is a double cropper as well.

 Black Spanish is readily available from plant nurseries, with dark purple skin and strawberry red meat.
 It's a good choice for hotter climates.

 Vern's Brown Turkey is a more reliable version of the older (and less reliable) brown turkey fig. It has a brown exterior and pale amber flesh and bears fruit reliably in the summer and fall.

 Tips To Grow Fig Trees In Containers

 Blanche, Brown Turkey, or Celeste are fig varieties that grow and yield fruit in containers.
 To grow in your containers, use a healthy cutting from your local nursery.

 Seedlings or young fig trees with well-established root systems can also be purchased.